git-adithyanair/cs130-group-project/backend/API_DOC.md

 {
   "requests": [
     {
       "id": "[int, id of request]",
-      "created_at": "[date, time when request was created]", "user_id": "[int, id of user who created the request]", "community_id": "[int, id of community that request belongs to]", "status": "[RequestStatus, the status of the request (pending, in_progress, completed)]", "errand_id": "[int, id of errand associated with request, could be null]", "store_id": "[int, id of store that request is associated with]", },
+      "created_at": "[date, time when request was created]", "user_id": "[int, id of user who created the request]", "community_id": "[int, id of community that request belongs to]", "status": "[RequestStatus, the status of the request (pending, in_progress, completed)]", "errand_id": "[int, id of errand associated with request, could be null]", "store_id": "[int, id of store that request is associated with]" }
   ]
 }
 ```

 **Extra notes** : id in uri is the id of the errand

 ---

 ## Request

 ### Create Request

 Endpoint to create a request